tencentyun/intlcloud-documents/yehe_doc/游戏服务/游戏服务器伸缩/操作指南/查看监控_intl_en.md

 </tr>
 <tr>
 <td>CPU Average Load</td>
-<td>Average number of tasks that are using and waiting to use the CPU in the last minute</td>
+<td>Average number of tasks that are using and waiting to use the CPU per minute</td>
 </tr>
 </tbody></table>